 Champollion's decipherment of the hieroglyphs opened up a whole new world of knowledge about ancient Egypt.

-For centuries, the hieroglyphs had been a mystery, and scholars had been unable to read them.
+For centuries, the hieroglyphs remained a mystery, and scholars had been unable to read them.

 Now, for the first time, they could understand the written language of one of the world's oldest and most fascinating civilizations.